D3Mlab/Recipe-MPR/README.md

 # Dataset

+## Raw Data

+All of the raw recipe data used by curators to create this dataset was accessed through a python-based search tool that was developed to easily search through recipe options.
+The search tool uses 3 publicly available JSON files: *layer1.json, det_ingrs.json*, and *recipes_with_nutritional_info.json*, originating from the [Recipe1M](http://im2recipe.csail.mit.edu/dataset/login/) dataset.
+These files are also what the FoodKG dataset is based off of as specified by the [FoodKG dataset construction](https://foodkg.github.io/foodkg.html#:~:text=preparation%20of%20foods.-,Construction,-Prerequisites).
+These files however, originate from .
+Details on how to download the data and setup the search tool can be found in the README under tools/search-tool.

 ## Data Format

 The format of the dataset is in JSON, where each JSON object consists of the query, query type labels, five options (recipe IDs and text descriptions), the recipe ID of the intended correct answer, and explanations of incorrectness for the other four options.
 In this way, each group of query and five recipe options form a "multiple-choice" problem.
 The JSON schema used can be found under data/.